-The title words are from Proverbs 3: 5b, which is read on February 26.
+The title words are from Proverbs 3: 5b.

 That verse begins: "Trust in the Lord with all your heart," and the following verses continue: "In all your ways acknowledge Him, and He will make straight your paths.
 Be not wise in your own eyes; fear the Lord, and turn away from evil.
 It will be healing to your flesh and refreshment to your bones."

-On this same day, the readings from Genesis that began on the first day of Great Lent continue, as they will until Palm Sunday.
-This day's verses include some of the most beautiful and fundamental in Genesis, telling us how Adam and Eve were created to be together.
+During Great Lent we read beautiful and fundamental verses in Genesis, telling us how Adam and Eve were created to be together.

 Genesis 2: 17 gives the story of God forming Adam from the dust of the ground and "breathing into his nostrils the breath of life" and then planting the Garden of Eden with every tree that is "pleasant to the sight and good for food."
 The garden is watered by four rivers.

 God puts Adam in the garden to till and keep it, and gives him the commandment to enjoy everything except the tree of the knowledge of good and evil.
 Almost as soon as He has done this, God declares that "it is not good that the man should be alone."